 They set limits and respected them.

 The college search process forces students to ask themselves big questions about who they are and what they want.
 Students who invested in forward planning were better able to manage their time.
-They could set limits, get enough sleep, and carve out time with friends and family.
-And they were better able to consider and complete essay and application work, thoughtfully and productively.
+They could set limits, get enough sleep, and carve out time with friends and family, and because of this, they were better able to consider and complete essay and application work thoughtfully and productively.

 They formed meaningful relationships with adults.